Home Vancouver Events Calendar Festivals and Events in Vancouver

 • Rubber Ducky Race – 5 km, 7 Mile and Half Marathon running races around Burnaby Lake.
 (In mid-October.)

-• Vancouver International Improv Festival – theatre-sports-style performances at Granville Island theatres.
-(In mid-October.)
+• Vancouver Improv Festival – theatre-sports-style performances at the Cultch in Vancouver.
+(October 1-6, 2024.)

 • Vancouver International Film Festival – a prestigious film festival.
 (From late September until early October.)

-• Vancouver Opera – an opera production takes place at the Queen Elizabeth Theatre.
-(TBC)
+• Vancouver Opera – the German opera Die Fledermaus shows at the Queen Elizabeth Theatre.
+(October 26 & 31 and November 2 & 3, 2024.)

 • Go By Bike Week – a week where people are encouraged to commute by bicycle.
 (TBC)